 CPA Exam Dates and Blackout Dates

 Detailed and disciplined study is what all CPA Exam candidates should be focusing on when preparing to sit for the uniform CPA Exam.
-However, part of your test preparation should be to understand the exam application process, including testing windows and blackout dates.
+However, part of your test preparation should be to understand the exam application process, including testing windows

 United States Exam Candidates